Loughborough Gap

-The Loughborough Gap is a 500 metre missing section of the Great Central Railway to the north-east of Loughborough, England.
+The Loughborough Gap is a 500 metre missing section of the Great Central Main Line to the north-east of Loughborough, England.
 The gap was created by the removal of embankments and bridges during the 1980s and the restoration project has been branded Bridge to the Future and Bridging the Gap.
 From south-to-north the route crosses the Grand Union Canal, Railway Terrace road, a Factory car park, four-track Midland Main Line at Loughborough railway station and the A60 road.
 The Hermitage Brook watercourse runs parallel.